Algebraically generated groups and their lie algebras: Introduction and main results

 The theory of algebraic group actions on affine varieties can be generalized, to some extent, to ind-groups acting on affine ind-varieties, see \cite{FuKr2018On-the-geometry-of}.
 If $\G$ is an ind-group, then a $\G$-variety $X$ is a variety with a $\G$-action such that the map $\G\times X \to X$ is a morphism of ind-varieties.
-For every ind-group $\G$ the tangent space $T_{e}\G$ at the unit element $e \in \G$ is well-defined and carries a natural structure of a Lie algebra, denoted by $\Lie\G$.
-For every $\G$-variety $X$ there is a canonical homomorphism of Lie algebras $\xi\colon \Lie\G \to \VF(X)$ constructed as in the algebraic case.
-Again, $\G$ acts linearly on both, $\Lie \G$ and $\VF(X)$, and the homomorphism $\xi\colon \Lie\G \to \VF(X)$ is $\G$-equivariant.